Week 5 notes have been published.

 What is your favorite linen and thread?

-Have you tried specialty stitches and do you have a favorite?
+Do you like specialty stitches and have a favorite?

 When did you discover the Scarlet Letter?

 I can’t tell precisely, must be some seven years ago.
 But I remember that the first Scarlet Letter chart I purchased was the Ann Grimshaw Sampler.
 I ordered it from Kunst & Vliegwerk, based in The Netherlands.

 What was the first Scarlet Letter sampler you stitched?

 The first Scarlet Letter sampler I stitched was the Ann Hall sampler.